hanruizhang/RNAseq-analysis-workflow/README.md

-This is the RNA-seq analysis workflow we use in the lab
+– This is the RNA-seq analysis workflow we use in the lab.